Inference on LATEs with covariates: LATEs with covariates

 \section{LATEs with covariates}

 Suppose we are interested in the causal effect of a binary treatment $T_i$ on an outcome $Y_i$, for individuals $i=1,\dots,n$.
 For each individual, define the potential outcomes $Y_i(1)$ and $Y_i(0)$ corresponding to the values of $Y_i$ if individual $i$ is treated or not treated, respectively.
 Hence, the treatment effect is defined as $Y_i(1)-Y_i(0)$.
-The treatment is potentially endogenous and a binary instrument $Q_i$ and a vector of covariates $X_i$ is available to help identifying a causal effect.
-The developed theory applies equally well to the extensions to multivalued treatments and instruments in \citet{angrist1995two} as we discuss in \cref{app:generalization}.
+The treatment is potentially endogenous, and a binary instrument $Q_i$ and a vector of covariates $X_i$ are available to help to identify a causal effect.
+The developed theory applies equally well to the extensions to multivalued treatments and instruments in \citet{angrist1995two}.

 Define $\mathbb{X}=\{x_1,\dots,x_G\}$ as the set of all possible $G$ unique realizations of $X_i$.
 Denote the potential treatment statuses $T_i(1)$ and $T_i(0)$ corresponding to the values of $T_i$ if individual $i$'s treatment assignment is given by $Q_i=1$ and $Q_i=0$, respectively.
 In case the outcome $Y_i$ also directly depends on $Q_i$, its corresponding potential outcomes are given by $Y_i(Q_i,T_i)$.
-If we condition on the covariates, the four instrumental variable assumptions in the \citet{imbens1994identification} framework are the following.
+If we condition on the covariates, the four instrumental variable (IV) assumptions in the \citet{imbens1994identification} framework are the following.